ibm-watson-data-lab/sodashboard/README.md

 1) The user types `/sodashboard` in Slack, Slack makes a POST to this app's `/slack` endpoint.
 2) Ths slack user is given a URL of the form `http://thisservice.mybluemix.net/login.html?asfafasaf`
-3) When the user follows the URL, the token is validated and if it checks out the web page is supplied with Cloudant authentication credentials and the details of the user that is logging in.
+3) When the user follows the URL, the token is validated and if it checks out, the web page is supplied with Cloudant authentication credentials and the details of the user that is logging in.
 4) The web page creates a local, in-browser database using PouchDB storing `_local/user` document containing the Cloudant credentials and details of the logged-in user
 5) The user is bounced to the `home.html` page - the main page of this web app